 Have a support system

-Fasting can have a real emotional impact for most people.
+Fasting can have a real emotional impact on most people.
 And it’s not always something people prepare for.
 Having a support system in place with people who know you plan on fasting and are ready to help you through is huge.
 Let people help you, and let them know ahead of time that if you’re unusually cranky, it’s not because of them but because you really miss your morning bagel.
 People can be more forgiving when they understand your circumstances.

 IF has become a popular and valuable part of many people’s health and fitness goals.
 Understanding IF is a great way to ensure success when you start Intermittent Fasting.
 If you want to incorporate it into your lifestyle, you may join ranks with countless celebrities (and normal people like me!) who have found it’s a great way to reach goals.
-The best advice I can give to someone who wants to try is start slow and be intentional.
+The best advice I can give to someone who wants to try is to start slow and be intentional.
 And remember, you’re not doing it to yourself but for yourself!

 Want to read more about Intermittent Fasting and other diet and workout plans?
 Check out these articles!